Associate, Strategy & International Business group, Judge Business School, University of Cambridge

-Vincent Xiaoguang Qi is an associate fellow of the Strategy & International Business group at the Judge Business School at Cambridge University, as well as a Lifelong Member of Wolfson College.
-In China, Professor Qi has been recognised as a Professorial Senior Economist (Strategic and Cross-cultural Management & International Business), a Professorial Senior Engineer (Global Supply Chain Management and Engineering), and a Marcel Mauss Chair Distinguished Professor of International Supply Chain Management & Business Anthropology.
+Vincent Xiaoguang Qi is an associate of the Strategy & International Business group in the Judge Business School at Cambridge University, as well as a Lifelong Member of Wolfson College.
+He also holds a Marcel Mauss Chair Distinguished Professorship in China.

-Professor Qi earned his PhD through a collaborative PhD programme between University College London (UCL) and Minzu University of China with a scholarship awarded by the China Scholarship Council and a UCL Research Award.
+Professor Qi earned his PhD through a collaborative PhD programme between University College London (UCL) with a UCL Research Award and Minzu University of China with a full scholarship.
 He also gained an MBA degree through the Executive MBA Programme, awarded by the University of Cambridge.